-The Parent Company Alligo AB has entered into an agreement guaranteeing the fulfilment of the subsidiary in Alingsås.
+The Parent Company Alligo AB has entered into an agreement guaranteeing the fulfilment of the subsidiary Momentum Group Services AB's rental agreement with an external party for the Group's warehouse and logistics property in Alingsås.
 The annual rental cost amounts to approximately MSEK 12 and the agreement expires at the end of 2027.